-☐ Record the average of all measurements.
+Record the average of all measurements.

 - 2.6 Removing the Differential Center - 2.6.1 A Cast Aluminum Housings both bearing caps.
-Carefully remove the differential center by pulling or prying forward.
 NOTE: Keep track of which shims came from which side as it will be important to match them to their original positions for measurements later.
 NOTE: The differential center is heavy and quite difficult to handle when covered in oil.
 Take care not to drop it.